 Four Practical Strategies to Navigate the Skills Shortage

-As the UK, Europe, North America, and Australia emerge from COVID-19 lockdowns and confidence returns to economies around the world, business owners and leaders are increasingly reporting a skills shortage and difficulties in hiring the right people.
-Unemployment is falling rapidly and competition for people is heating up in many countries.
+Economies around the world, business owners and leaders are increasing reporting unemployment is falling rapidly and competition for people is heating up in many countries.
 These four strategies can help you win this competition and not have to simply offer higher and higher wages.

 Strategy One – Make the Most of the People You Have